mrparkers/terraform-provider-keycloak/docs/resources/keycloak_default_groups.md

 Allows for managing a realm's default groups.

-Also note that you should not use `keycloak_default_groups` with a group with memberships managed by `keycloak_group_memberships`.
+Note that you should not use `keycloak_default_groups` with a group with memberships managed by `keycloak_group_memberships`.

 ### Example Usage